v2.0

 Symbolism

-- Strength and nobility
+- Strength and protection

 Common Usage Scenarios